 When creating a new site, use hyphens for multi-word file and directory names, not underscores: search engines treat hyphens as spaces between separate words, but underscores as characters joining words.
 However, if you have an existing site that is using underscores, it is not always recommended to immediately go back and change all existing URLs to hyphens, as the impact on user experience (i.e., inconsistency, broken bookmarks and links, etc.) may outweigh the positives in this case.
 This must be evaluated case by case, with consideration of future site-update plans.

-Last year Google and Bing added enhanced Site Links to their results for some pages.
-Site Links are the additional “mini citations” (a minimum of three and a maximum of eight) that sometimes appear below the primary citation.
-Google and Bing sometimes add Site Links based on automated analysis of the link structure of your site to find shortcuts to what’s deemed the most important content.
+Site Links are the additional “mini citations” (a minimum of three and a maximum of eight) that sometimes appear below the primary citation on Google and Bing.
+Site Links are added based on automated analysis of the link structure of your site to find shortcuts to what’s deemed the most important content.
 Site Links only display the first 37 characters of the TITLE tag, so that makes it even more important to make the TITLE concise and accurate, with the primary keyword up front.

 meta name=”description” field

 The meta “description” tag in the <HEAD> area of the page is probably the most important source of SEO signals to search engines and SERP Signals to the user.
 It’s vital that you have a meaningful and accurate description on your page.
-Note that right now 28 out of 33 Societies' sites have minimal or no metadata description on their home pages, and little more on primary navigation pages.
 Along with correct, coordinated, and accurate TITLEs, adding this text would greatly improve the user experience across the IEEE Web presence.

 Search engines normally pull the citation’s snippet text from the meta=description.
 If you don’t provide one in your HEAD code, the SE will often cobble together a snippet together from text it finds on the page, sometimes including unintelligible code it may find.

 The meta description should do three things: